ErikPlachta/ErikPlachta/README.md

 I use GitHub to manage my apps, and host custom domains.
 The majority of my repos are public, because building in public improves the quality of my work.
-> I find myself more challenged and focused on releasing MVP.

 ---